 It’s somewhat of a slap in the face to traditional journalistic convention, and not in a good way.
 Telling readers you’ve got a story which you’re not allowed to tell might work fine for a Beachgrit article, but It doesn’t hold much merit in a published work of literature.

-Aside from that, it’s an entertaining and insightful read and we’d highly recommend getting a copy– if only for its historic significance.
-Because if the story he’s not telling goes bad, we presume future renditions of it will refer to this book in much the same way as Smith talks of those who knew, but did nothing, in the case of Andy.
+Aside from that, it’s an entertaining and insightful read and we’d recommend getting a copy– if only for its historic significance.
+Because if the story he’s not telling goes bad, we presume future renditions will refer to this book in much the same way as Smith talks of those who knew, but did nothing, in the case of Andy.